What is a Fault Tree Analysis?

 Fault tree analysis is useful in engineering, especially in industries where failure can have huge consequences such as nuclear power or aeronautics.
 However, fault tree analysis can also be used during software development to debug complex systems.

-Fault Tree Diagram Symbols and Notations
+Fault Tree Diagram Symbols

 There are two basic types of fault tree diagram notations: events and logic gates.
 The primary or basic failure event is usually denoted with a circle.
 An external event is usually depicted with a symbol that looks like a house.
 It's an event that is normal and guaranteed or expected to occur.
 Undeveloped event usually denotes something that needs no further breakdown or investigation or an event for which no further analysis is possible because of a lack of information.
 A conditioning event is a restriction on a logic gate in the diagram.
 These gate symbols describe the Boolean relationship between outcomes.